What Is the Connection Between CRP and Sleep Quality?

 Yes.
 A meta-analysis found that people with obstructive sleep apnea have higher CRP or hs-CRP than controls.
 The mechanism is plausibly related to intermittent hypoxia: repeated oxygen drops during apneas can increase oxidative stress and inflammatory signaling.

 Intermittent hypoxia and short sleep duration may act as independent inflammatory stressors.
-In patients with coronary artery disease, nocturnal intermittent hypoxia and short sleep duration were independently associated with elevated CRP.
+In adults with coronary artery disease, nocturnal intermittent hypoxia and short sleep duration were independently associated with elevated CRP.

 What Does Elevated CRP Feel Like?

-CRP itself does not produce a specific felt state.
+CRP itself does not produce a distinct felt state.
 Low-grade elevation in the 1.0-3.0 mg/L range is nonspecific and may reflect sleep disruption, adiposity, infection, autoimmune activity, periodontal disease, medication effects, or other inflammatory drivers.
-Fatigue or brain fog may come from poor sleep or the underlying condition, not from CRP as a symptom.
+Fatigue or brain fog may come from poor sleep or the underlying condition, not from CRP itself.

-This range is still clinically relevant because it carries higher long-term cardiovascular risk in population studies.
+This range is still health-relevant because it carries higher long-term cardiovascular risk in population studies.
 More on the fatigue-insomnia paradox: Inflammation: Exhausted But Can’t Sleep.

 What CRP Level Should You Be Concerned About?

-In context, sleep-related CRP shifts can occur within the low-grade range, so the absolute value matters less than persistence, clinical context, and other inflammatory causes.
-CBT-I trials suggest that treating insomnia can reduce the odds of remaining above the 3.0 mg/L high-risk threshold.
+In context, sleep-related CRP shifts can occur within the low-grade range, so the absolute value matters less than persistence, health context, and other inflammatory causes.
+CBT-I data suggest that improving insomnia can reduce CRP levels.

 Related Reading